leonlinsx/minimal-mistakes/_pages/about-me.md

 I've had some military, investment banking, and public markets investing experience.
 I don't just focus on those sectors though, and will read and write about whatever I find interesting.
 Feel free to send stuff that you're fascinated by!

 ### My beliefs
-Partially inspired by [Devon's blog,](https://devonzuegel.com/page/about-me "Devon's blog") below is a public record of my current beliefs.
+Partially inspired by [this blog,](https://devonzuegel.com/page/about-me "Devon's blog") below is a public record of my current beliefs.
 I'll edit as these change over time, but these should give you a good idea of what I stand for.

 *I should aim to:*
   * Be intellectually curious.
 There will be subjects too hard or irrelevant, but I want to learn as much as I can.
 Not knowing something is [different](https://xkcd.com/1053/ "Don't make fun of people for when they don't know things") from being uninterested in knowing